About this course

-Years 7, 8 and 9 have 7/8 English lessons a fortnight and follow our new and innovative KS3 curriculum with a clear focus on creativity and challenge.
+The KS3 curriculum focuses on creativity and challenge.
 Each student will study Shakespeare; poetry and prose and drama from the English Heritage as well as other cultures; media and non-fiction texts and will be assessed at regular intervals for progress in Reading, Writing and Speaking and Listening.
-Particular attention is given to the teaching of spelling, punctuation and grammar and appropriate intervention is provided to enable all students to access the curriculum and achieve their potential.
-Embedded into the English curriculum is the Oracy programme which covers areas such as the use of Standard English, dramatic reading, presenting to an audience, debating skills and classroom dialogue enabling all students to develop the skills of effective spoken communication and confidence.
-The department sets challenging targets and expects students to make better than ‘nationally expected’ progress wherever possible.
+Particular attention is given to the teaching of spelling, punctuation and grammar.
+Embedded into the English curriculum is the Oracy programme enabling all students to develop the skills of effective spoken communication and confidence.

 The English department has a full calendar of enrichment activities, clubs and events that run throughout the year: students enjoy participating in both external and internal competitions as well as attending cinema and theatre trips.